 How to Play

 Playing Indian rummy is very much similar to that of any other country.
-The only difference is that in Indian rummy, you get 13 cards to play with.
+The only difference is that in Indian rummy card game, you get 13 cards to play with.
 So the objective is same as the general rummy game.
 You have to form a good combination of cards and get rid of the unmatched cards that you have in your hands.
 The person, who makes the best combination, is declared as the winner.
 Deals are made in clockwise turns and players draw & discard one after the other in same order.
 If you have played general rummy or if you are aware of the rules of general rummy, then you can easily play Indian rummy online and offline as well.
+There are so many top Indian rummy sites where you can play Indian rummy card games free or cash.
+You can also play Indian rummy card games on mobile.

 Rules & Strategy